bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_dfs_debug/Answers.md

 -dfs search method
     -this method will search is using depth first search.
 I renamed the elements for naming convention to keep better track of stack
     -implemented while loop to track current in stack is equal to target.
-Once we have visited target we can remove it from the stack continue with searcj
+Once we have visited target we can remove it from the stack continue with search

+-modified find_components method
+    added if conditional statment for vertex is not visited, reach and assign it a set to make it unique.
+It then becomes a key value pair once it is assigned and then it moves to the next node